coryhouse/a11y/README.md

 [Slides from "Building Accessible Web Apps"](https://www.dropbox.com/s/ozpzgcutaal5h26/Building%20Accessible%20Web%20Apps.pptx?dl=0)

-## Random Tips
+## A11y Tips

 1. The first rule of ARIA: Don't use ARIA.
 Consider it a last resort.
 Start with semantic HTML.
+2. "Shift a11y left" - Design in a11y from the start.
+Don't merely put the onus on developers.
+Designers should design for a11y.
-2. Consider HTML order.
+3. Consider HTML order.
 Remember that screen readers read top down.
 So avoid putting extraneous things before the main content (sharing, tags, ads, etc)
-3. For toggles, make it clear whether it's selected.
+4. For toggles, make it clear whether it's selected.
 And what will happen if it's clicked.
 For example prefer "Currently muted, click to unmute" over "muted".
-4. Announce when something is expanded or collapsed.
+5. Announce when something is expanded or collapsed.

 ## A11y Tools